 by The Herman Group, Inc. -- reproduction for publication is encouraged, with the following attribution: From "The Herman Trend Alert," by Joyce Gioia, Strategic Business Futurist.
 336-210-3548 or https://hermangroup.com.
 To sign up, visit https://HermanTrendAlert.com.
 The Herman Trend Alert is a trademark of The Herman Group, Inc."

 Want to know how Joyce (our author) gets quoted in TIME Magazine and other national media?
 Sign up for ExpertClick.com.
-You will be found by the news media and in Google search: 1.
+You will be found by the news media and in Google searches: 1.
 Through your personal search-engine-optimized press room by 39 topics you choose; 2.
 By news releases pushed out 10 ways including Google News; 3.
 Be found in the 2020 printed Yearbook of Experts, Authorities & Spokespersons.
-Save 15% when you register by December 10th @ http://www.ExpertClick.com/Discount/.
+Save 15% when you register by February 25th @ http://www.ExpertClick.com/Discount/.

 Herman Trend Alerts are produced by the Herman Group, strategic business futurists, Certified Management Consultants, authors, and professional speakers.